learn-co-curriculum/fe-box-styles/README.md

 `border-style: solid | dashed | dotted | double | groove | ridge | inset | outset`

 Border style allows us to alter the apperance of the border.
-Here we can see the different styles available:
+Here we can see the different styles below in stunning blue,

 <table>
   <tr>